 The path forward

-GST 2.0 marks a big step towards a simpler and more business-friendly tax system.
+GST 2.0 has been a big step towards a simpler and more business-friendly tax system.
 By fixing sector-specific issues and reducing structural gaps, these reforms aim to boost growth while easing compliance for businesses.

 As India faces global economic challenges, GST 2.0 shows the government’s intent to keep tax policies responsive and practical.
 The focus now is on optimisation, not just implementation—helping businesses thrive while supporting the country’s growth journey.

-- Fertilizers: Rates proposed to reduce from 12% to 5%, lowering production costs and making farm inputs more affordable.
+Fertilizers: Rates cut from 12% to 5%, lowering production costs and making farm inputs more affordable for farmers.

-- Food items: Essentials like milk, paneer, roti, and paratha may attract nil GST, reducing household expenses.
+Food Essentials: Items like milk, paneer, roti, and paratha now attract nil GST, directly reducing household expenses.

-- Education items: Products like notebooks, pencils, maps, and charts may also move to zero GST, making learning tools more affordable.
+Education Supplies: Notebooks, pencils, maps, and charts move to zero GST, making essential learning tools more accessible and affordable for students.